newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/moving-company-license.md

 displayname: movers-warehousemen-license
 urlSlug: movers-warehousemen-license
 name: Apply for Your Public Movers License and/or Warehousemen License
-webflowName: "Moving Company: Public Movers and or Warehousemen License"
+webflowName: "Moving Company: Public Movers and/or Warehousemen License"
 summaryDescriptionMd: >-
   If you transport or warehouse household goods, special commodities, or commercial goods for compensation within New Jersey, you need a public movers